Ayushk4/stance-dataset/README.md

 ### Abstract

-The stance detection task aims at detecting the stance of a tweet or a text with respect to a target.
+The stance detection task aims at detecting the stance of a tweet or a text for a target.
 These targets can be named entities or free-form sentences (claims).
 Though the task involves reasoning of the tweet with respect to a target, we find that it is possible to achieve high accuracy on several publicly available Twitter stance detection datasets without looking at the target sentence.
-Specifically, a simple tweet classification model achieved human-level performance on the WT-WT dataset and more than two-third accuracy on a variety of other datasets.
-We carry out an investigation into the existence of biases in such datasets to find the potential spurious correlations of sentiment-stance relations and lexical choice associated with stance category.
+Specifically, a simple tweet classification model achieved human-level performance on the WTWT dataset and more than two-third accuracy on various other datasets.
+We investigate the existence of biases in such datasets to find the potential spurious correlations of sentiment-stance relations and lexical choice associated with the stance category.
 Furthermore, we propose a new large dataset free of such biases and demonstrate its aptness on the existing stance detection systems.
-Our empirical findings much scope for research on stance detection and proposes several considerations for creating future stance detection datasets.
+Our empirical findings show much scope for research on the stance detection task and proposes several considerations for creating future stance detection datasets.

 ## Dependencies